venenux/alpine-wiki/newbie/alpine-newbie-xfce-desktop.md

 apk add terminator terminator-lang
 ```

+##### differences of hard coded setup

+Disk paths, Networks and WIFI in linux have two scopes, the system and the user,
+alpine uses a scope that is overwritten and superset if others apps are installed,
+like networkmanager or desktops is installed, therefore, the network configuration
+we make is temporary, and we assumed then wired one cos is easy to setup.

+##### lack of wireless setup

+WIFI networks are a little more complicated, that's why a wired network is assumed,
+if you don't have the possibility of having an internet network, simply use our
+complete iso that already has everything, and there you can use the wifi directly
+from the graphical desktop check [Internet required or offile iso](#internet-required-or-offile-iso) section.

+##### the daru user explanation

+The meaning of **"daru"** user is to **able to login to you from another computer by restrictions**..
+so no one can login with other user.. daru have a restricted shell and restricted commands.

+The **right way its to use SSH Key Pair, but that is so complicated for readers right now**,
+so using a restricted user for connections its enought untill that point.

 ## Licensing clarifications

 **CC BY-NC-SA**: the project allows reusers to distribute, remix, adapt, and build upon the material